JakeSteam/blog-history/_posts/2023-01-11-million-dollar-homepage.md

 ## What's the timeline?

-* 2005-08-24: Domain is registered[^domain-registered], for an initial cost of £50 for both the domain and hosting[^domain-cost].
+* 2005-08-24: Domain is registered[^domain-registered], for an initial cost of £50 for both the domain and hosting[^domain-cost]
 * 2005-08-26: Site is launched[^site-launched]
-* 2005-08-29: First sale[^first-sale], with the first $1,000 to family and friends.
+* 2005-08-29: First pixel sold[^first-sale], with the first $1,000 from family and friends
 * 2005-09-22: Covered on BBC[^bbc-coverage]
 * 2005-10-26: Over half of all pixels sold[^half-sold]
 * 2006-01-01: Auction opened for final 1000 pixels[^auction-opened]